richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

  ![](data/Annotation%202020-01-22%20130038.png)

-    The other comands are python commands.
+    The other commands are python commands.
 We'll see how and where to run it later in this tutorial.

 Now create an environment by typing this in our Anaconda prompt with our folder `Tensorflow` as our command line location.